e-gineering/todoPWA/README.md

 # Todo PWA

 This is an experiment with Progressive Web Applications.
 It is not, itself, actually a good application!
+Please see the [blog post](https://goo.gl/a7Cz5L) for more details about the code.

 ## Instructions